-With that said, this movement mechanic can still be highly effective in-game once used correctly.
-So, let’s take a look at how to successfully perform it.
+Tap-strafing can be very effective in-game once used correctly.
+So, let’s take a look at how to successfully pull it off.

-So, if you’re wondering how to perform the trick while you still have time, check out these simple steps below:
+So, if you’re wondering how to tap-strafe in Apex, check out these simple steps below:

-- Perform a slide jump by pressing shift, control, and space at the right time and hold one of your strafe keys depending on which direction you want to go.
+- Perform a slide jump by pressing shift, control, and space at the right time while holding one of your strafe keys depending on which direction you want to go.
 A will go left, and D will go right.

 - At the peak of the jump, flick the mouse wheel scroll up or down while holding the strafe key without moving the mouse.
 If you do it right, you’ll notice a diagonal pull in the direction you’re facing.